Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

 **P5Grand** provides ``tool/extract_strain.py`` script to generate a file containing fitting parameters.
 ``tool/extract_strain.py`` script extracts parameters for local strain from the ``OUTCAR`` of **VASP**, and automatically write them in a file named ``BM_constant.dat``.

+You need to prepare a calculation output directories like following structure.

 ::

  strain